zng-ui/zng/TODO/_current.md

 # Localization

-* Implement pseudo-localization.
-    - Title and icon does not change for pseudo.
+* Icon does not update.

 * Implement system lang.
     - Var in `L10N`.